Ethnic groups in the Philippines: Subanon

 Subanon or Subanu (also called Subanen or Subanun) is a Subanon word meaning "from the river."
 The term is derived from the root soba or suba (meaning "river") and the suffix -nun or -non which indicates locality or place of origin.
 Subanon are also known as "Subanen" because some Subanen languages use a pepet vowel where others use o.
 The Subanon people are the largest lumad group (non-Muslim or non-Christian indigenous cultural community) on the island of Mindanao.
-This ethnic group were the aborigines of western Mindanao particularly in Zamboanga Peninsula areas which are divided into different provinces such as Zamboanga del Sur, Zamboanga del Norte, Zamboanga Sibugay, Basilan, Misamis Occidental and extended to the province of Misamis Oriental.
+This ethnic group were the aborigines of western Mindanao particularly in the Zamboanga Peninsula areas which are divided into the provinces of Zamboanga del Sur, Zamboanga del Norte, and Zamboanga Sibugay, Basilan, Misamis Occidental, and extended to the province of Misamis Oriental.
 The Subanon people speak the Subanon language.
 Some also speak Chavacano Zamboangueño and Cebuano.

 As the name implies, these people originally lived along riverbanks in the lowlands, however due to disturbances and competitions from related groups such as the Muslim Maguindanaon and Christian Bisaya, these peace-loving people are now found residing in the mountains.
 The Subanons regularly move from one location to another to clear more forest for fields.
 They cultivate crops, with rice as the most important crop, but they are also known to raise livestock including pigs, chickens, cattle, and water buffaloes.
 Subanon houses are built along hillsides and ridges overlooking family fields.
 The homes are usually rectangular and raised on stilts with thatched roofs.